ArctosDB/documentation-wiki/_how_to/How-to-Use-Github-for-Arctos.markdown

 ---
-title: How To Github - Getting Started with Github for Arctos
+title: How To Get Started with Github for Arctos
 layout: default_toc
 author: Dusty McDonald, Teresa J. Mayfield-Meyer
 date: revised 2019-06-14; 2016-05-09